-Data privacy statement for participationin the International Violin Competition Stuttgart of the Guadagnini Foundation
+Data privacy statement for participationin the 1st Stuttgart International Violin Competition of the Guadagnini Foundation

 We, the Guadagnini Foundation (hereinafter "Guadagnini Foundation", "we" or "Controller"), are pleased about your interest in our website www.guadagnini-stiftung.com (hereinafter "Website") and take the requirements of the protection and security of your personal data very seriously.
 Of course, personal data (e.g. name, address, e-mail, telephone number, etc.) will only be processed by us in accordance with the